bcgov/FAIB_PSPL/04_site_index_conversions/readme.md

 ## Py

 Where Py is in the SBS, can substitute Fd site index.

+Augmented this to substitute Fd site index anywhere Py site index is missing.

 ## Alder (Coast)